Nomyze/MasterWillem/README.md

 ![Alt text]("imgs/Willem.png") \
 __Fear the old blood...__ \
-A simple bot to be worked on.
+A simple discord bot to be worked on.